SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

         of the behavior pool.
 These classes are called by the [RAP runtime
         engine](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenrap_runtime_engine_glosry.htm "Glossary Entry")
         when the RAP BO is accessed.
-This is touched on in more detail further down.
+This is covered in more detail further down.
-    -   Usually, saver classes are not needed in managed RAP BOs (except for special variants of managed RAP BOs which are not touched on here).
+    -   Usually, saver classes are not needed in managed RAP BOs (except for special variants of managed RAP BOs which are not covered here).
 Local handler classes are, as mentioned above, usually needed in managed RAP BOs if implementations are required that go beyond standard operations.